sfeye/CS461-AI/Project3/README.md

 # Project 3

-Made using Google Colab.
-The Results and my report can be viewed in the notebook.
+Made using Google Colab, code and report can be viewed by opening the Project3.ipynb file.